Mogens Dahl Concert Hall

 Mogens Dahl Concert Hall is a chamber music venue in the Islands Brygge district of Copenhagen, Denmark.
 It was opened at the private initiative of Mogens Dahl in 2005.

-Building
+Background

 The concert hall is located in the former Hertz Book Publishing House from 1901.
 The complex also houses the design company VIPP.
+The hall is named after its founder and owner, conductor Mogens Dahl.

 Use

 The concert hall plays host to Chamber concerts with both Danish and international names.
 It also has its own chamber ensemble, Mogens Dahl Chamber Choir.

-Among the musicians to have played in the hall are: